Champion a culture of safety. The Promote Safety goal includes the following objectives:

 The fatality rate is the ratio of annual fatalities per 100 million vehicle miles traveled in a year.

 What are the results?
-There were fewer traffic fatalities and a lower fatality rate in 2019 than in 2018.
+There were more traffic fatalities and a much higher fatality rate in 2020 than in 2019.

 Description: Number and rate of serious injuries on Texas roadways.